csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

 The installation steps differ from the basic installation in the following:
 - Ubuntu machine set to Europe/Helsinki timezone for the logs to be in local time.
 - GeoServer is added as a service to Ubuntu for automatic startup on reboot.
+- New `student` user is added to GeoServer.
 - CORS is manually enabled to allow JavaScript apps to run.
-- New `student` user is added to GeoServer.
+- GeoServer contact information is edited.

 If you need such a GeoServer VM, you can also request for a ready VM image from CSC's service desk.
 The image has the specifications described here.
 You can also create such a VM yourself by following these instructions.